akshataren/News/README.md

 # News website

-it is a news website which provides the user news updates. user can view news according to the categories eg: IPL, Finance , Politics,Technology etc.
+It is a news website which provides the user news updates. user can view news according to the categories eg: Sports, Finance, Politics, Technology etc.

 ### Technology used
 * HTML